ibm-cloud-docs/openshift/openshift_health_log.md

 4. Access the logs for your pods from the LogDNA dashboard.
    1. From the [{{site.data.keyword.openshiftlong_notm}} console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, select the cluster that you configured.
    2. On the cluster **Overview** page, click **Launch**.
 The LogDNA dashboard opens.
-   3. Review the pod logs that the LogDNA agent collected from your cluster.
+   3. Review the pod logs that the {{site.data.keyword.la_short}} agent collected from your cluster.
 It might take a few minutes for your first logs to show.

 5. Review how you can [search and filter logs in the LogDNA dashboard](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs).